Rewriting Graphically with Symmetric Traced Monoidal Categories: Operations and constructs

 \subsection{Monoidal tensor}

 We can also compose hypergraphs in parallel, which is known as their \emph{monoidal tensor}.
-We simply combine their input and output interfaces and leave everything else untouched.
-Graphically, we can represent this by juxtaposing them vertically:
+We simply combine their input and outputs, and leave everything else untouched.
+Graphically, we can represent this by juxtaposing them vertically.